harshitha-batta/reflections_photography_website/README.md

 - **User Authentication**: Implement user registration and login systems with role-based access controls.
 - **Categorization**: Photos are organized into categories for better navigation and searchability.
 - **Interactivity**: Users can interact with images by adding comments and exploring posts by others.

 ---

+## Team Introduction

+Our team collaborated closely to ensure the project was developed efficiently with a clear division of responsibilities:

+- **Anusha Shiva Kumar**: Focused on the **frontend design**, creating intuitive and responsive user interfaces.
+She ensured the pages were user-friendly, visually appealing, and optimized for all devices.
+- **Harshitha Batta**: Led the **backend development** by building the core server logic, APIs, and admin tools.
+Her contributions included implementing robust authentication and admin functionalities.
+- **Neha Navarkar**: Served as the **database architect**, designing and managing the data models and database schema.
+She also contributed to backend development, ensuring data integrity and seamless integration.

+Together, the team engaged in thoughtful discussions and collaborative problem-solving to deliver a feature-rich application.

+---